anapisarek/goit-markup-hw-01/readme.md

 https://anapisarek.github.io/goit-markup-hw-01/

-Task 01
+# Task 01

 1. Create a repository goit-markup-hw-01.
 2. Make HTML markup for the homework #1 page layout, without CSS styling.
 3. Set up GitHub Pages and add a link to the live page in the header of the GitHub repository.

-Criteria for work acceptance by the tutor
+# Criteria for work acceptance by the tutor

+Project

 «A1» The main HTML file is called index.html.